vinctustech/oql/src/main/paradox/overview.md

 Some features of the OQL language include:

-- similar to [GraphQL](https://graphql.org/) in that query results have exactly the structure requested in the query (i.e., you get what you ask for).
+- similar to [GraphQL](https://graphql.org/) in that query results have exactly the structure requested in the query (i.e., you get what you ask for)
 - uses a very simple [Entity-Relationship Model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) description of the database
 - works with the [PostgreSQL](https://www.postgresql.org/) database system
 - designed to work with existing databases without having to change the database at all